maerory/h-crossing/README.md

      Player B
 ```

 Player A moves all disks from **1a → 3a**.
 Player B moves all disks from **1b → 3b**.
-First to complete a valid Hanoi stack on their goal pole wins.
+First to clear all visible poles except their goal pole wins.

+### Disks

+Player A gets N disks of **odd** sizes (1, 3, 5, ...).
+Player B gets N disks of **even** sizes (2, 4, 6, ...).
+All disks across both players are distinct sizes.

 ### Rules

-Players alternate turns starting with Player A. Each turn is exactly one action:
+Turn order is arbitrary — provided externally as a sequence that says which player acts on each step.
+The engine does not assume alternation.
+Each turn is exactly one action:

-- **Lift** — Pick up the top disk from one of your poles into your hand.
-You can only lift your own disks.
+- **Lift** — Pick up the top disk from any of your visible poles into your hand.
+You can lift any top disk regardless of who owns it.
-- **Place** — Put the held disk onto one of your poles.
-You can place on an empty pole or on top of a disk with equal or greater size, regardless of who owns that disk.
+- **Place** — Put the held disk onto any of your visible poles.
+You can place on an empty pole or on top of a strictly larger disk.
+You may place an opponent's disk onto your own poles, but you cannot place any disk onto the opponent's exclusive poles.
 - **Skip** — Do nothing.

 Each player can hold at most one disk at a time.
+An illegal action does not change the game state; the turn is wasted and the game continues.

+### Visibility

+Each player can only see and interact with their own poles:

+- **Player A** sees poles 1a, 2, 3a
+- **Player B** sees poles 1b, 2, 3b

+Neither player can see or interact with the other's exclusive poles.
+The shared pole (pole 2) is visible to both.

+### Win Condition

-A player wins on their own turn when their hand is empty and all N disks are correctly stacked (largest on bottom, smallest on top) on their goal pole.
+A player wins when their hand is empty and, among their visible poles, **only their goal pole has disks on it**.
+This means:

+- Their start pole must be empty.
+- The shared pole must be completely empty (even opponent disks block your win).
+- Their goal pole must have at least one disk.

+Opponent disks on your goal pole are fine — only the emptiness of poles 1 and 2 matters.
+Hanoi ordering on the goal pole is guaranteed by the placement rule.

 ### The Shared Pole

 Pole 2 is where the game gets interesting.
-Both players can lift from and place onto it, but you can only lift a disk if it belongs to you **and** it's the top disk.
-This means placing your disk on top of an opponent's disk on the shared pole effectively blocks them from recovering it until you move yours away.
+Both players can lift from and place onto it.
+You can grab an opponent's disk from pole 2 and dump it on your own exclusive pole to deny them access.
+Conversely, any disk left on pole 2 — yours or your opponent's — prevents both players from winning.

 ## Setup